 - To encourage the active participation of arbitration stakeholders in the Caribbean with the ITA Americas Initiative, and the ITA more generally.

 The Task Force is co-led by Hon.
-Barry Leon FCIArb (Arbitration Place, 33 Bedford Row Chambers, Caribbean Arbitrators) and Mr. Calvin Hamilton (Arbitra International, hamilton arbitration).
-It also comprises associate members Ms. Theomonique Nottage (Consultant, Government of The Bahamas) and Ms. Hana Doumal (BVIIAC).
-Mr. Alexander Barnes (Von Wobeser y Sierra S.C.) is secretary to the Task Force.
+Barry Leon FCIArb (Arbitration Place, 33 Bedford Row Chambers, Caribbean Arbitrators) and Mr. Calvin Hamilton C.Arb (Arbitra International, hamilton arbitration).
+It also comprises associate member Ms. Theomonique Nottage, Deputy Chair (Consultant, Government of The Bahamas).

 Caribbean Task Force Leadership